YugabyteDB-Samples/yugabyte-graphql-apps/setup.md

-# Steps for Deploying the Benchmark Setup for 100K subscription run
+# Steps for Deploying the Benchmark Setup on Kubernetes

 ## Step 1: Deploy YB cluster on Kubernetes